Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 [`Spin`](@ref)`<:`[`Internal`](@ref) and [`SID`](@ref)`<:`[`IID`](@ref) are designed to deal with SU(2) spin systems at the local level.

-Although spin systems are essentially bosonic, the commonly-used local Hilbert space is distinct from that of a canonical bosonic system: it is the space spanned by the eigenstates of a local $S^z$ operator rather than a [Fock space](https://en.wikipedia.org/wiki/Fock_space).
+Although spin systems are essentially bosonic, the commonly-used local Hilbert space is distinct from that of an usual bosonic system: it is the space spanned by the eigenstates of a local $S^z$ operator rather than a [Fock space](https://en.wikipedia.org/wiki/Fock_space).
 At the same time, a spin Hamiltonian is usually expressed by local spin operators, such as $S^x$, $S^y$, $S^z$, $S^+$ and $S^-$, instead of creation and annihilation operators.
 Therefore, it is convenient to define another set of concrete subtypes for spin systems.

 To specify which one of the five $\{S^x, S^y, S^z, S^+, S^-\}$ a local spin operator is, the type [`SID`](@ref) has the following attribute:
 * `tag::Char`: the tag, which must be `'x'`, `'y'`, `'z'`, `'+'` or `'-'`.
-Correspondingly, the type [`Spin`](@ref), which defines the local SU(2) spin algebra, has no attributes.
+Correspondingly, the type [`Spin`](@ref), which defines the local SU(2) spin algebra, does not need any attribute.

 For [`SID`](@ref) and [`Spin`](@ref), it is also necessary to know what the total spin is, which is taken as their first type parameters and should be a half-integer or an integer.